xysxu/hwyx/README.md

 algo_leverage

 # tips
-help(function name) for details of usage, examples
+Help(function name) for details of usage, examples

+See vignette for packages needed before using